Superconvergent Non-Polynomial Approximations: Numerical Results

 \begin{example} {\rm First, we consider the smooth advection problem.
 Using the initial data

 along with the selections $u = 1$, and $p = 1$, the system reduces to a single advection equation, subject to periodic boundary conditions.
 The exact solution on $[0,1]$ is given by

 In Table \ref{tab:euler}, we present both the numerical errors and convergence orders of the proposed scheme.
-When setting the shape parameter $\lambda$ for the RBF $\phi=e^{-\lambda^2x^2}$, the approximations in \eqref{lam_choice} were computed to first and second order accuracy (i.e., $p=1$ and $2$ in \eqref{lam_choice}).
+When setting the shape parameter $\lambda^2$ for the RBF $\phi=e^{-\lambda^2x^2}$, the approximations in \eqref{eq:lam_choice} were computed to first and second order accuracy (i.e., $p=1$ and $2$ in \eqref{eq:lam_choice}).
 These choices are reflected under the respective labels ``Proposed I" and ``Proposed II" shown in Table \ref{tab:euler}.
-The results demonstrate the expected improved convergence through the choice of the shape parameter. }
+The results demonstrate the expected improved convergence through the choice of the shape parameter.
+With regard to the three-point methods, the proposed RBF scheme achieves its intended accuracy along with a noticeable reduction in the errors compared to alternative reconstruction methods. }

 \end{example}

 \begin{example} {\rm We test our method using the Lax problem \cite{lax1} with the initial condition